centrifuge/pools-subql/README.md

 A GraphQL API to query the Centrifuge Parachain on Polkadot.

-🚧 We are breeding the next EMBRIO.
-More soon... 🚀

 ### Environment
 - [Typescript](https://www.typescriptlang.org/) are required to compile project and define types.